NFL owners not likely to make as much news as free agency | Times Leader

 “I think with my history on this rule, it tells me that 24 votes are not easy to get,” McKay says of the required three-quarters of positive votes from the owners to cause a change.
 “But I do think that statistics absolutely warrant an examination of whether our overtime rules need to be further modified.”

-Giants owner John Mara, also a member of the competition committee, agreed that getting the 24 votes would be difficult.
-He also indicated a change in the postseason setup for overtime was something he’d favor.

-A new stadium for the Buffalo Bills, to be constructed in the parking lot of the current venue in suburban Orchard Park, New York, will be examined.
+A , to be constructed in the parking lot of the current venue in suburban Orchard Park, New York, will be examined.
 New York state is committing millions of dollars toward the project, and the owners are expected to OK a $200 million loan to the Bills.

 While no alterations to punting rules have been proposed, a deep examination of them is being conducted.
 Data show that punt plays have become a heavier source of injuries, though the league is not eager to rush into any changes just yet.